As a psychology practice we have the responsibility and training to provide respect, support and relief for those in need

 We understand the difficulty in accessing mental health care in the current climate, so we wanted to create a section of helpful resources.
 Below there are a number of resources that range from online courses, to self help tools and worksheets, to links that guide you to different mental health platforms.
-If you are needing urgent support please visit our Crisis Contacts Page for information on where you can get support 24/7.
+If you are needing urgent support please view our crisis contact information below on where you can get support 24/7.

 Self Help Resources and Digital Courses